Apicurio/apicurio-registry/README.md

 `./mvnw clean install -Pprod -DskipTests` builds the application artifact.
 The newly built runner can be found in `/app/target`
 ```
-java Dregistry.storage.kind=kafkasql -jar apicurio-registry-app-<version>-SNAPSHOT-runner.jar
+java Dapicurio.storage.kind=kafkasql -jar apicurio-registry-app-<version>-SNAPSHOT-runner.jar
 ```
-For using Kafka as the persistent storage for the server information the only required configuration is to set the property *registry.storage.kind*.
+For using Kafka as the persistent storage for the server information the only required configuration is to set the property *apicurio.storage.kind*.

 Should result in Quarkus and the registry starting up, with the ui and APIs available on localhost port 8080.
 By default, this will look for a kafka instance on `localhost:9092`, see [kafka-quickstart](https://kafka.apache.org/quickstart).